grenlayk/deep-text-edit/README.md

 This project aims to implement neural network architecture, described in [Text Style Brush Paper](https://arxiv.org/pdf/2106.08385.pdf).

-## File storage

-We use Yandex.disk with 1TB storage to store dataset, logs and checkpoints.

 ## How to run ?

 - Choose config file